CHMEX/VOTE2019/README.md

 #### Upcoming #####
 * I will continue creating Tools for the Community as needed.
 Dexstats needs a Redesign.
 * Node will be running in Switzerland with a politically stable and Crypto Friendly Goverment.
 I believe in a **One Operator One Node** strategy.
 * Integrated Richlist :moneybag: and Node List to Explorers.
+New Type of Explorer might be around the corner.
-* KMD Rewards Bot - It will notify you when Rewards stopp acccuring.
+* KMD Rewards Bot - It will notify you when Rewards stopp accuring.
 * Simple Fundraising :dollar: Platform for Eco System Projects.

 # Use of Funds: